petitnau/algoml/contracts/crowdfund/README.md

 Global variables:

 * `start_date` is the first round in which users can donate
-* `end_date` is the last round in which users can donate, after which donators can reclaim their donations, or the receiver can claim all the donations
+* `end_date` is the last round in which users can donate, after which donors can reclaim their donations, or the receiver can claim all the donations
-* `fund_close_date` is the first round in which the creator can delete the contract (as long as the receiver has claimed the donations, if the goal was met)
+* `fund_close_date` is the first round in which the creator can delete the contract
 * `goal` is the amount of ALGOs that must be donated for the crowdfunding to be succesful.
-If it is reached, the receiver can claim the funds, otherwise the donators can reclaim their donations.
+If the goal is reached, the receiver can claim the funds, otherwise the donors can reclaim their donations
-* `receiver` is the receiver of the crowdfunding.
-If the goal is reached, they will get all the donations
+* `receiver` is the receiver of the donated funds.
+If the goal is reached, then `receiver` get all the donations
-* `total_funds` is the amount of funds currently in the escrow (those that have been donated but have not been claimed/reclaimed)
+* `total_funds` is the amount of funds currently in the escrow (those that have been donated but have not been claimed/reclaimed).

 Local variables:

 * `donated_amount` is the amount that has been donated by the user

-The variables `total_funds` and `donated_amount` change during the life of the contract, while the others are parameters of the contract and do not change.
+The variables `total_funds` and `donated_amount` change during the contract lifetime, while the others are parameters of the contract and are immutable.

 ## AlgoML implementation

 ### Escrow account

-The escrow account used by the crowdfunding contract is a stateless contract that releases funds provided that:
+The crowdfunding contract relies on an escrow account (a stateless contract) to release funds whenever:
 1. the stateful contract participates in the transaction group
 2. the escrow does not pay any transaction fees
 3. the escrow does not send a rekey transaction

-### Creating the fundraiser
+### Creating the contract

-Any user can create the crowdfunding contract, providing the receiver, the goal of the crowdfunding, the donate round window in which users can donate funds, and the round after which the contract can be deleted.
+Any user can create the crowdfunding contract, providing as parameters the `receiver`, the `goal`, the round window in which users can donate funds (`start_date`  and `end_date`), and the round after which the contract can be deleted (`fund_close_date`).

 ```java
 Create crowdfund(int start_date, int end_date, int fund_close_date, int goal, address receiver) {